toslunar/chainer/docs/source/glance.rst

 Trainer Structure
 ~~~~~~~~~~~~~~~~~

-A :class:`~chainer.training.Trainer` is used to set up our neural network and data for training.
-The components of the :class:`~chainer.training.Trainer` are generally hierarchical, and are organized as follows:
+A :class:`trainer <chainer.training.Trainer>` is used to set up our neural network and data for training.
+The components of the :class:`trainer <chainer.training.Trainer>` are generally hierarchical, and are organized as follows:

 .. image:: ../image/glance/trainer.png

 Each of the components is fed information from the components within it.
-Setting up the trainer starts at the inner components, and moves outward, with the exception of :mod:`~chainer.training.extensions`, which are added after the :class:`~chainer.training.Trainer` is defined.
+Setting up the trainer starts at the inner components, and moves outward, with the exception of :ref:`extensions <extensions>`, which are added after the :class:`trainer <chainer.training.Trainer>` is defined.

 Dataset
 ~~~~~~~
 .. image:: ../image/glance/trainer-dataset.png

-Our first step is to format the :mod:`~chainer.datasets`.
+Our first step is to format the :ref:`dataset`.
 From the raw mushrooms.csv, we format the data into a Chainer :class:`~chainer.datasets.TupleDataset`.

 .. code-block:: python